ASD-Blueprint/desktop.gov.au/program/hopper.md

     * :) Excited - they finally get to do some work
 ---

-They started working in Government as part of a grad program, and they scored a permanent position.
-They have been in the Department ever since and love the perks of being a public servant.
-They however need a change and are looking to change to a different agency.
+I started working in Government as part of a graduate program, and accepted a permanent position once it finished.
+I have been in the Department ever since and love the perks of being a public servant.
+However, I am looking to change to a different agency.

 ## Understanding the interaction